AirGuanZ/Atrc/doc/doc.md

 | seed       | int  | by time       | Seed value, default seed is the running time |
 | spp        | int  |               | samples per pixel                            |

-### Texture
+### Texture2D

 ![pic](./pictures/texture.png)

-All textures contain the following fields (these fields are not listed in the subsequent textures):
+All 2d textures contain the following fields (these fields are not listed in the subsequent textures):

 | Field Name | Type         | Default Value | Explanation                                                  |
 | ---------- | ------------ | ------------- | ------------------------------------------------------------ |